 Salt Lake City

 Salt Lake City, with its beautiful mountain scenery and the Great Salt Lake, is truly a four-season community.
 The area is known for its outdoor recreational activities, including hiking, biking, golfing, fishing, birdwatching and more.
 Residents of Utah, who are 62 and older, can audit regular classes at the University of Utah for a small fee of $25 per semester.
 Plus, the Retired Senior and Volunteer Program in Salt Lake offers seniors 55 and older opportunities such as mentoring and tutoring children, providing transportation to medical appointments to those in need and delivering Meals on Wheels.

 - University: Texas State University

 San Marcos is home to Texas State University, but there’s a lot more going on than just the university.
-San Marcos features a variety of attractions, from brewery tours to Dick’s Classic Garage Car Museum.
-And, if you’re interested in potentially opening a business and having a second career in retirement, Texas is the state to do it in.
+San Marcos features a variety of attractions, from brewery tours to a classic car museum.

 - University: University of Alabama